Associate Of Matt Gaetz Abruptly Resigns From Lobbying Firm

-Category: World Politics Hits: 6A longtime associate of Rep. Matt Gaetz (R-FL) has resigned his position at a prestigious lobbying firm amid the allegations of sex trafficking that are scandalizing the congressman.
+Category: World Politics Hits: 8A longtime associate of Rep. Matt Gaetz (R-FL) has resigned his position at a prestigious lobbying firm amid the allegations of sex trafficking that are scandalizing the congressman.
 WKMG reported that Chris Dorworth stepped down from Ballard Partners on Friday.
 He had been with the firm since losing his Florida House seat in 2012.
 “The current political climate is nasty, and I told Brian I don't think its fair for the recent media storm to take away from their missions," Dorworth explained in a tweet on Friday, referring to Brian Ballard, president of the lobbying firm.
 Dorworth's biography and photo have since been scrubbed from the Ballard Partners website.
 In a tweet last year, Gaetz and Dorworth were seen in a photo with Joel Greenberg, who is facing sex trafficking and dozens of other federal charges.
 He is expected to enter into a plea deal, his attorney has said.

 Read more https://crooksandliars.com/2021/04/associate-matt-gaetz-abruptly-resigns